mshumko/conjunction_tools/README.txt

 To run the conjunction calculator, read the __init__ function for all of the required and optional inputs.

-The basic workflow for MagneticConjunctionCalc class is as follow.
+The basic workflow for conjunctiontools.MagneticConjunctionCalc class is as follow.

 1. IF the data is in JSON headed ASCII format.
         THEN: Call the class with paths to magnetic ephemeris data.
 Specify